dmh2000/clone-layout/README.md

   - I like Aider because it runs in a separate terminal so it doesn't take up space in VSCode.
 And its easier to restart if I need to without disturbing the editor.
 And also, because it works great.
   - You could do all this with any of the decent code gen front end, like [Claude-Dev](https://github.com/saoudrizwan/claude-dev) or [Zed-AI](https://zed.dev/blog/zed-ai).
 - [Anthropic Claude-3.5-sonnet](https://www.anthropic.com/news/claude-3-5-sonnet?ref=hjortur.blog) as the AI LLM.
-  - It could be any decent code gen friendly LLM as long as your ai gen front end supports it.
 - Code Editor/IDE
   - This process **DOES NOT REQUIRE EDITING ANY CODE YOURSELF**.
 But its nice to be able to look at the code.
   - you can use any editor. in this demo I don't rely on extensions or built in app features.